muratk5n/thirdwave/en/README.md

 ---

-The saddest part in the Batman movies is when they lit up that 'bat sign', essentially making city gov look like bufoons; the sales pitch is wouldn't an ultra-rich twat be better to save your ass then the elected government?
+The saddest part in the Batman movies is when they lit up that 'bat sign', essentially making city gov look like bufoons; the establishment sales pitch here is "wouldn't an ultra-rich twat be better to save your ass then the elected government?"

 ---